-4. Special responsibility allowances
+Special responsibility allowances 4.

-- (1) Each year a special responsibility allowance will be paid to those Councillors who hold the special responsibilities that are specified in Appendix B. - (2) Subject to paragraph 8, the amount of each allowance will be the amount specified in Appendix B. - (3) A Councillor is only eligible to receive one Special Responsibility Allowance (the highest). - (4) Members of a political group shall only be eligible to receive Special Responsibility Allowances if there are at least 9 members in the group.
+- Each year a special responsibility allowance will be paid to those Councillors who hold the special responsibilities that are specified in Appendix B. - (2) The amount of each allowance will be the amount specified in appendix B and, subject to paragraph 8, the whole amount shall be paid in full for each year for the term of the appointment including the year following the County Council elections.
+Subject to paragraph 8, the amount of each allowance will be the amount specified in-Appendix B. - A Councillor is only eligible to receive one Special Responsibility Allowance (the (3) highest). - Members of a political group shall only be eligible to receive Special Responsibility Allowances if there are at least 9 members in the group.
 This provision applies only to those SRA posts relating to Group activities, i.e. Group Leader, Deputy Group Leader, Group Spokesperson.
 It does not apply to other SRA posts.